michaeldiaz0/Model/README.txt

 Currently, the only option to generate a basic state from code is the one listed in the previous section (i.e. command-line option "-s").
 The only option to generate an initial perturbation from code is an axisymmetric vortex based on Murthy and Boos (2018).
 To use this option, find the section labeled "&initialization_constants", set the values as desired, and make sure that "perturbation_init_option" is set to "1" to initialize from code and not an input NetCDF file.

-The python script "initialize.py" is useful for generating input files.
+The python scripts "sample_initializations.py" and "initialize.py" are useful for generating input files.
 The function initialize() converts arrays of meteorological data into a NetCDF file formatted to be read as input into the model.
-It currently has examples of baroclinic and barotropic jets.
+The file "sample_initializations.py" has a number of sample initializations that demonstrate how to use this function.

 --------------------------------------------
 C. Model Output